Our first destination in Nicaragua was going to be the island of Ometepe, an island with two volcano in the enormous Lake of Nicaragua.

 After hiking up to the tree line (with three other groups) we decided not to go to the crater – the winds were way too strong, they could blow you away easily which made the ascent quite dangerous.
 And anyway, the clouds were so thick, you couldn’t see a thing.
 Pretty disappointed we went down again and got back to Moyogalpa just in time for lunch and to watch the clouds on the volcano slowly disappear in the afternoon.

 There are several ways to get to know the island.
 It’s very popular to rent a scooter for 15-20 USD but you can also hire a driver/guide with a car, which is what we did (because – you got it – I don’t know how to drive a scooter).
 It’s a bit more expensive but the cars have A/C (oh yes).
-We visited a lagoon, went to see ancient statues and petroglyphs (the island has been inhabited for over 4000 years), swam in a turquoise blue waterhole, ate delicious fish at Santo Domingo beach (if I remember correctly, it was at restaurant Cocibolca) and watched the sunset from Punta Jesús María, a narrow strip of sand stretching into the lake and an amazing spot for sunset lovers.
+We visited a lagoon, went to see ancient statues and petroglyphs (the island has been inhabited for over 4000 years) and swam in a turquoise blue waterhole.
+For lunch we ate delicious fish at Santo Domingo beach.
+The restaurant was called Cocibolca, if I remember correctly.
+In the evening, we watched the sunset from Punta Jesús María, a narrow strip of sand stretching into the lake and an amazing spot for sunset lovers.